Gaza war protests: Singapore

 On 2 February 2024, two separate events took place in support of Palestine, one of which involved "a group of about 70 people" gathering along Orchard Road and marching toward the Istana to deliver 130 letters to Prime Minister Lee Hsien Loong while carrying umbrellas with watermelon patterns.
 In response, the police investigated the event as a public assembly organised without a permit, and warned against calls for similar protests at the upcoming Singapore Airshow.
-On 27 June, three women were charged with organising a procession in a prohibited area in relation to the February 2024 Orchard Road march.
+On 27 June, three women were charged with organising a procession in a prohibited area in relation to the February 2024 Orchard Road march as well as for sending over 140 letters to the prime minister, urging him to cut ties with Israel.
 They were acquitted on 22 October 2025 after a judge ruled that the defendants were unaware that they were holding the event in a prohibited area.
+Later in April 2026, the three women were later fined S$3,000 ($2,300) each by the High Court for their actions.

 On the evening of 15 April, a group of three people held a banner with the text "End SG – Israel arms trade" from the OCBC Skyway at Gardens by the Bay.

-On 30 June 2024, several women were charged for sending over 140 letters to the prime minister, urging him to cut ties with Israel.

 South Korea

 On 17 October, around 500 Israelis and South Koreans gathered in central Seoul to show solidarity with Israel.
 On 17 November, civic groups in Seoul laid out 2,000 pairs of shoes to symbolize the deaths of innocent civilians killed in Gaza, the occupied West Bank and Israel.
-On 13 January 2024, as a part of the "global day of action", protestors marched in Seoul demanding for a ceasefire and an end to the Israeli war on Gaza.
+On 13 January 2024, as a part of the "global day of action", protestors marched in Seoul demanding a ceasefire and an end to the Israeli war on Gaza.
 On 20 July dozens of South Koreans in Incheon rallied in solidarity with Gaza.

 Sri Lanka

 On 13 October, protesters held signs that read "Palestine you will never walk alone".

-On 14 November, 159 Parliament members signed an open letter to UN secretary-general António Guterres demanding "necessary steps to be imposed on Israel to stop its onslaught, oppressions, and aggressions" against the Palestinian people; they also appealed to Western countries to stop supporting Israel and conform to international law "without hypocrisy and double standard".
+On 14 November 159 Parliament members signed an open letter to UN secretary-general António Guterres demanding "necessary steps to be imposed on Israel to stop its onslaught, oppressions, and aggressions" against the Palestinian people; they also appealed to Western countries to stop supporting Israel and conform to international law "without hypocrisy and double standard".

 In December 2023, protesters expressed disappointment and frustration over their government's choice to dispatch migrant workers to Israel.